-- Apply for admission into an eligible degree or certificate program - Complete VA Form 22-1990 (Application for Educational Benefits) online at www.va.gov.
-It may take eight-twelve weeks for your claim to be processed. - If you have already applied for the benefits, please provide a copy of your Certificate of Eligibility (COE), issued by the VA, to the Veteran's School Certifying Official.
+- Apply for admission into an eligible degree or certificate program - Complete VA Form 22-1990 (Application for Educational Benefits, GI BILL®) online at www.va.gov.
+It may take eight-twelve weeks for your claim to be processed. - If you have already applied for the benefits, please provide a copy of your Certificate of Eligibility (COE), issued by the VA, to the Veteran's School Certifying Official in the LRCC One-Stop.